heavyblotto/memorativa/docs/i-vision.md

 One finds too that astrology plays a central role in the *ars memorativa*, the art of memory.
 Astrological language and symbolism is so prevalent in our culture and consciousness that we see it in the names of the days of the week, the ordering of calendars, and the names of the months.
 Regardless of cause, celestial cycles seem to pattern events in human history, daily lives, and nature.

 Astrology corresponds to other symbolic systems.
-Because of this, other symbolic systems can be easily integrated into the Memorativa system through this key model (see section I.5).
+Because of this, other symbolic systems can be easily integrated into the Memorativa system through this key model.

+Can Memorativa be used for cultivating classical "memory palaces", mnemonic memory techniques, or even "magical" practices such as divination, and theurgy?
+Yes, as well as for Christian prayer, meditation, and other spiritual practices (as evidenced by the inclusion and use of the ars memorativa by various Christian texts and practices, including within the art of Rhetoric, one of the seven liberal arts).

-Without the need of journeying into divination or the more popular daily predictive horoscopes, the astrological system as described here is an excellent foundational model and playful gaming mechanic for Memorativa.
+Without the need of journeying into divination, the more popular daily predictive horoscopes, or magical practices, or even prayer, the astrological system as described here is an excellent foundational model and playful gaming mechanic for Memorativa.
+As an extensible system, players may venture into these additional practices without obstacles if they so choose.

----
+### 1.10.
+Conclusion to the introduction

 This introduction provides the vision, approach, context, and concepts for Memorativa.

 The rest of the document describes the system in detail.

 ## II.
-Application Description
+Game Description

-This section provides a wholistic, high-level description of the application, what it does, how it works, and its purpose.
+This section provides a wholistic, high-level description of the application and game, what it does, how it works, and its purpose.
 Further details for the application and technical designs are provided in additional chapters.

----

 ### 2.1.
-Application overview
+Game overview

 Memorativa is a web application that users register to play and use as both a game and a tool.